fendy3002/QzMonitorBit/README.md

 # QzMonitorBit
-Monitoring the system and listen via websocket
+Monitoring the system and listen via websocket.
+This tool will be used to montior periodically whether a http address can be accessed.